Close

 All you need to know about your trip, this essential document is a must for all adventures.

-The hills of the Outer Hebrides punch well above the weight that their diminutive height would otherwise suggest.
-These remote and heather-clad hills are full of character.
-They offer the keen hill enthusiast wild and rocky vistas and plenty of opportunities to spot wildlife such as golden eagles and red deer roaming free.
+The high points of the Outer Hebrides punch well above the weight that their diminutive height would otherwise suggest.
+These remote and heather-clad hills are full of character, jaw-dropping landscapes, and stunning geological formations.
+The mountains of Harris and Lewis offer the keen outdoor hiking enthusiast epic vistas, as well as plenty of opportunities to spot wildlife, such as golden eagles and red deer that roam the rugged terrain.

 Note on terrain: